mccallm1/CS476_Quic/quic project notes.md

 There are two versions of QUIC: the Google version and the IETF.

-Google worked on their own implimentation, which is currently in use in the Chrome Browser.
-It is imcompatible with the IETF standard, and as such I don't think we should use it.
+Google worked on their own implementation, which is currently in use in the Chrome Browser.
+It is incompatible with the IETF standard, and as such I don't think we should use it.

-If we changed our testing plan to compare implimentations of the protocol to each other, then it might be useful.
+If we changed our testing plan to compare implementations of the protocol to each other, then it might be useful.
 As of now,

 To make things more complicated, there are really two types of QUIC: QUIC as a transmission protocol, and HTTP-Over-Quic

-# Implimentations to use
+# Implementations to use
 There are quite a few.
-The ones I think we should focus on testing are the IETF implimentations, though it may be useful to compare the IETF implimentation to the google gQUIC.
+The ones I think we should focus on testing are the IETF implementations, though it may be useful to compare the IETF implementation to the google gQUIC.
 If we are testing one IETF version, then it doesn't matter what draft version of the protocol we use, though I think later might be better.
-Wehn choosing an implimentation, it is important that it contains both a client and server.
+When choosing an implementation, it is important that it contains both a client and server.
 Also including a library might also be useful if we want to take advantage of it.